 Ms. Hill is a graduate of The George Washington Law School, where she received the Jeanette A. Michael Memorial Scholarship.
 She was a member of the Federal Circuit Bar Journal, the Student Bar Association, and the Black Law Student Association.

 She earned a Masters of Community Planning, focusing on Economic Development, from Auburn University, where she was the recipient of the Arch R. Winter Fund for Excellence in Community Planning Scholarship.
 Prior to attending graduate school, she taught elementary school in Clarksdale, Mississippi through Teach for America.
 She is a summa cum laude graduate of Florida Agricultural and Mechanical University, where she earned her Bachelor of Arts degrees in English Literature and Political Science.

-- United States Court of Appeals for the Ninth Circuit.
+Court Admissions: Admitted to the Supreme Court of the United States and the US Court of Appeals for the Ninth Circuit.